fgokeke/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2. Display content of /etc/passwd file.
 3. Display content of two files.
 4. Display the last 10 lines of /etc/passwd.
-5. Display the first 10 lines of /etc/passwd.
+5. Display the first 10 lines of /etc/passwd
+6. The 3rd lineof iacta.